zammad/zammad-admin-documentation/system/integrations/smime.rst

 Here you can activate the S/MIME functionality itself.
 If activated, this will add new options to :doc:`/manage/trigger` and :doc:`/manage/scheduler` options.
 Also, your agents will now see a "sign" and "encrypt" button above article creation and within new ticket dialogues.

-.. hint:: By default Zammad will always encrypt and sign an outgoing mail.
-Your agent has to disable it manually.
-   This is, if suitable certificates are found. (_`Addressing issues` might help you to understand scopes better)

 Zammad will display all configured certificates within the table.
 This allows you to see if an customer email address is already known, when the certificate became valid and when it will expire.